antvis/GPT-Vis/bindings/dify-plugin-visualization/PRIVACY.md

 ### 2. Third-Party Services

-The project does not rely on any third-party analytics or tracking services.
+This project relies on third-party charting services.
+These services may collect certain data from the large-model dialogue process (such as usage statistics or device information) to provide their functionality.

 ### 3. User Rights